etingof/pysnmp/README.txt

 PYTHON SNMP FRAMEWORK
 ---------------------

-This is an alpha-quality revision of pure-Python, open source and free implementation of v1/v2c/v3 SNMP engine.
+This is a beta-quality revision of pure-Python, open source and free implementation of v1/v2c/v3 SNMP engine.

 The PySNMP project has been sponsored by a PSF grant [10].
 Thanks!